-S&C represents many of the region’s major corporations, commercial banks and governmental issuers.
+S&C represents many of the region’s major corporations, financial institutions and governmental issuers.
 Our clients operate in a variety of sectors, including:

 - banking and finance;